EdenBelouadah/class-incremental-learning/siw/README.md

 Results show that our method outperforms existing techniques by a large margin for large-scale datasets.

 ## Paper
 The paper is accepted in BMVC2020.
-The link will be soon available.
+Pre-print link : https://arxiv.org/pdf/2008.13710.pdf

 ## Data
-Data needed to reproduce the experiments from the paper will be soon available
+Data and code needed to reproduce the experiments from the paper will be soon available

 ## Requierements
 * Python 2.7 or python 3